Puyallup High School: Academics

 Academically, for the 2005–2006 school year, between the four comprehensive high schools in the Puyallup School District, Puyallup ranked 2nd, having beaten Rogers and Walker with an 87% in the reading WASL, 47% in the math WASL, 86% in the writing WASL, and 37% in the science WASL.

-Daffodil Festival

-Every year, Puyallup High School participates in the Pierce County Daffodil Festival.
-A competition is held to select the Puyallup High School Daffodil Princess who then competes, with other regional schools, for the title of Daffodil Festival Queen.
-The Queen title is considered the highest honor of this regional festival.
-The Puyallup High School marching band accompanies the float of Puyallup's princesses in the locally televised Daffodil Parade, held annually in April.

 Alumni association

 The Puyallup High School Alumni Association provides scholarships to qualifying seniors.
 Students can apply in September directly through PHS.
 These scholarships are funded with proceeds from the annual dinner and auction held each December.
 Generous community members, alumni and philanthropists donate items for the live auction.
 Items are also available by raffle and silent auction.
 The event draws graduates and friends of PHS and is held at the Puyallup each year.
 Details are posted on their website linked below.

 Alumni reunions

 Puyallup High School reunion activities are managed by the Viking Booster Club with the help of many alumni volunteers.